Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Dynamics of NC Assembly

 \subsection{Solvent evaporation models}

 Solvent evaporation for point(structureless) particles has been investigated using implicit \cite{WangBrady2017,HowardNiko2018} and explicit\cite{ChengGrest2012,ChengGrest2013,Howard2018,LiuMidya2019} models.
 These results are of direct relevance to actual solvent evaporation experiments as there are many aspects that are independent of the microscopic details of the particles.
-There are also effects related to the ligands, which require more detailed models.
+However, there are important effects related to the ligands, which require more fine-grained descriptions.

 In order to reveal specific effects caused by the ligands, we have carried out simulations at the united atom level with both toluene\cite{Waltmannn2019} and octane\cite{Macias2020} as solvent.
 Due to space and time limitations, these simulations included only a relatively small number of NCs $N<30$.
 The average density is defined as